Marie Claire

-Marie Claire is a French international monthly magazine first published in France in 1937, followed by the United Kingdom in 1941.
+Marie Claire (stylized in all lowercase; [maʁi klɛːʁ]) is a French international monthly women's fashion magazine first published in France in 1937.
 Since then various editions are published in many countries and languages.

 The feature editions focus on women around the world and global issues.
 Marie Claire magazine also covers health, beauty, fashion, politics, finance, and career topics.

 History

-Marie Claire was founded by Jean Prouvost (1885–1978) and Marcelle Auclair (1899–1983) Its first issue appeared in 1937, and it was distributed each Wednesday until 1941 when it handed out its shares to open in London, going international for the first time.
+Marie Claire was founded by Jean Prouvost (1885–1978) and Marcelle Auclair (1899–1983).
+Its first issue appeared in 1937.
 In 1976, Prouvost retired and his daughter Évelyne took over the magazine and added L'Oréal Group to the company.

+Brand owner Groupe Marie Claire also owned La Revue du vin de France, a wine magazine after the company acquired it in 2004.

+Lagardère sold its 42% stake in Groupe Marie Claire back to Prouvost family in 2018.

+Marie Claire worldwide

+Marie Claire has 31 editions worldwide: